formlio/forml/docs/lifecycle.rst

 =========

 Machine learning projects are operated in typical modes that are followed in particular order.
 This pattern is what we call a lifecycle.
-ForML supports two specific lifecycles depending on the state of the project.
+ForML supports two specific lifecycles depending on the project stage.

+.. _lifecycle-development:

 Development Lifecycle
 ---------------------